 About the 96th Street Library

-The 96th Street branch dates to 1905 and is one of the locations built with funds donated by Andrew Carnegie.
+The 96th Street branch opened on September 1, 1905 and is one of the locations built with funds donated by Andrew Carnegie.
 Since then, it has become a vital center of information, learning, and recreation for a diverse community.

 Bridging the neighborhoods of Yorkville and East Harlem, the library was designed by the noted architecture firm Babb, Cook and Willard.
 Both beautiful and functional, the interior is distinguished by tall arched windows, lofty ceilings, wide staircases, and dark oak bookshelves.
 A renovation in 1991 considerably expanded the space available to the public and modernized the building while retaining its original architectural beauty.